2.3 National strategy on youth volunteering

 Existence of a National Strategy

 There is no unified national strategy for youth volunteering and its development.
-A part of these activities is covered in the nor any national strategy for all kinds of volunteering.
+A minor part of these activities is covered in the Concept for the Development of Volunteering until 2030.

 Scope and contents